bmuellerhstat/html-basics/README.md

 # HTML Basics
 ---
 _The purpose of this repository is to help you practice using_ `HTML` _elements in their proper syntax._
+About html -
+Hypertext Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser.
+HTML provides a means to create structured documents by denoting structural semantics for text such as headings, paragraphs, lists, links, quotes and other items

 ## Before you begin
 Observe the files in this repo: